saqib777/Software_Testing_Projects/Basic-Calculator/BC-TestSuite-Explanation.md

-# BASIC CALCULATOR TEST SUITE – DETAILED EXPLANATIONS (PART 1: TESTS 1–25)
+# BASIC CALCULATOR TEST SUITE – DETAILED EXPLANATIONS

 Below are the first **25 test suite explanations**, grouped by test type and written in a long, clear, simple, very detailed way.
 These explanations focus on understanding *why the test exists*, *what it validates*, and *what underlying logic is being exercised*.